 For Christina Daly, research is a top priority.
 Her desire to gain experiences that are both thorough and rewarding has driven her education and career decisions since high school.

 Daly earned her bachelor’s (2013) and master’s (2016) degrees in cellular/molecular biology from Appalachian State University in Boone, North Carolina.
 She worked for two years at Wake Forest University before starting the PhD program at St. Jude.

 Daly is interested in pursuing opportunities in cancer biology, specifically cancer cell invasion, cellular signaling pathways related to proliferation and motility, and protein regulation.

-Daly currently works in the lab of Ryan Potts, PhD, Cell and Molecular Biology.
+Daly currently works in the lab of Stacey K. Ogden, PhD, Cell and Molecular Biology.